abidaadra/2DshooterTutorialXNA/README.md

 https://flatredball.com/visual-studio-2019-xna-setup/

-3- Copy part 1 and part 2 files in one folder
+3- Copy part 1, part 2, part 3 and part 4 files in one folder or it won't work